 On the other hand, we can still trust the older generation to put young people in the right direction.
 Unsurprisingly, almost 3/4 of drivers aged 65 and over said they would have no problem getting somewhere new without a sat nav or map application.

-If they get lost using a sat nav, less than 1 in 20 young people have a backup.
+If they get lost using a sat nav, 70% of young people don’t have a backup.

 97% of young drivers would panic if their sat nav stopped working.

-What’s even more shocking is that fewer than 1 in 5 young drivers had actually used a traditional road map in their lifetime.
+What’s even more shocking is over a 1/3 of young drivers have never actually used a traditional road map in their lifetime.
 So, if their gadgets failed, due to the battery, signal or any other reason, where would these young people be?
 Not having a backup could put you on the road to nowhere – in the literal sense.

 This feels even more unreasonable as a huge 97% of 18-24 year olds would feel stressed if they were travelling somewhere new and their map app or satellite navigation stopped working.
 With all the stories out there about sat navs taking drivers majorly off course, it seems foolish for so many young people to not even consider traditional methods of navigation.